markgw/uh-nlp2021/docs/week6/index.md

 # Week 6: NLG and Dialogue

-**NB: These assignments can still change, do not start working on them yet.**

 Carry out all the exercises below and submit your answers on Moodle.
 Also submit a single Python file containing your full implementation.

 ## Exercise 1: The End-to-End NLG Challenge